- Our Board

-- helping customers find alternative, appropriate accommodation if it is needed
+- helping the customer find alternative and appropriate accommodation, if needed

-The Social Work Team provides outreach support for people who are:
+The Social Work Team provides outreach support for people who meet all of the below:

 - is affordable

-- takes into account the area the customer would like to live in.
+- is in an area the customer would like to live in.

 Once suitable accommodation is found, the Social Work Team helps the customer transition into the property.
 Outreach support stops at a time agreed to by the Social Work Team and the customer, usually within three months.